About Saxo Capital Markets

 As already mentioned, the SaxoTrader trading platform is considered by many as one of the best broker-developed platforms in the industry.
 There is actually a choice of two trading platforms, SaxoTraderGO, which is a beginner-friendly, web-based trading platform that is ideal for traders at any level, and SaxoTraderPRO, which is a desktop application designed for more advanced, professional traders, offering a highly customisable interface and a wide range of advanced trading tools.

 Both platforms offer full access to all assets and instruments.
-The desktop platform requires a download of software and can only be accessed via desktop.
+The desktop platform requires a download of software (SaxoTrader 2) and can only be accessed via desktop.
 The SaxoTraderGO option is accessible from most web browsers and is compatible with most devices, including mobile devices.

 The broker also offers a free demo account to allow new users to become familiar with the platforms.

 Both platforms offered by Saxo Capital Markets are robust, user-friendly and flexible.
 They provide traders with access to the extensive product range provided by Saxo, with an intuitive interface, allowing access to charting tools and the ability to place trades and manage orders easily from any device.
-The platforms include trading tools covering performance analysis, risk management, technical and fundamental analysis, and research insights.
+The platforms include trading tools covering performance analysis, risk management, technical and fundamental analysis, and research tools.

 Saxo Capital Markets provides mobile apps for both iPhone and Android devices.
 In addition, you can use the web-based SaxoTraderGO platform from almost any browser on any device, allowing for trading on the go without having to download a mobile app or other software.